 In this phase you will schedule 50+ investor calls and go into a due diligence process with 20+ of them.
-Your objective is to get to get signed term sheets asap.
+Your objective is to get term sheets signed asap.
 This typically takes 4-8 weeks, and will be a full time job for you as the CEO.
-Fully focus on this, and delegate all other things to your co-founders and the team.
+Fully focus on this and delegate all other tasks to your co-founders and the team.

 Opening remark: Be prepared for many "no's"